zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 end
 ```

-case when expression can return different values according to the computing result of expression values flexibly.
+Case when expression can return different values according to the computing result of expression values flexibly.

 The following sentences is used to get the region according to different shop\_name: